opsani/helm/charts/fiber-http/README.md

 * fiber-http running an envoy sidecar.
 * k6 running in it's own pod for load generation.
-* The Opsani Servo responsible for scraping metrics from the sidebar to send to the Opsani Optmizer backend (SaaS)
+* The Opsani Servo responsible for scraping metrics from the sidecar to send to the Opsani Optmizer backend (SaaS)

 ## Prerequisites